fluiddyn/transonic/doc/examples/row_sum/txt.rst

 ------------------------

-For JIT, type annotations for the arguments are not needed and it does not really make sense to add type annotations for local variables.
+For JIT, type annotations for the arguments are not needed and it does not really make sense to add type annotations for all local variables.

 .. literalinclude:: row_sum_jit.py